mmasdeu/darmonpoints/README.md

 ### Installation

-Installation of the *darmonpoints* package has been greatly simplified, thanks to Matthias Köppe \"Sample Sage\" (<https://github.com/mkoeppe/sage_sample>).
+Installation of the *darmonpoints* package has been greatly simplified, thanks to Matthias Köppe "Sample Sage" (<https://github.com/mkoeppe/sage_sample>).
 For most operations one *does need* to have **Magma** (<https://magma.maths.usyd.edu.au/magma/>) installed, although we do hope that in the future Sage will include the